AidanAllchin/CSE6242-PatentProject/README.md

 - **Menu Item 4:** (Unused) Load Fed data
 - **Menu Item 5:** Group patents and create model metrics organized by time window and county
 - **Menu Item 5:** Create predictors and `innovation_score` for the Innovation Hub Predictor
-- **Menu Item 6:** WIP: Train IHPM and predict next period innovation score for all counties for overlay
+- **Menu Item 6:** Train IHPM and predict next period innovation score for all counties for overlay
-- **Menu Item 6:** WIP: Add latitude and longitude for the predicted values back to the data for the overlay
+- **Menu Item 6:** Add latitude and longitude for the predicted values back to the data for the overlay

+## Known Issues

+The BEA tables downloaded in `__init__.py` have updated since starting the project.
+I've fixed the links for 3 of the 4, but `CAGDP1__ALL_AREAS_2001_2022` contains the GDP information per-county (one of our most important metrics) and still hasn't been updated to include 2023 as of November 15th.
+If the unzipping step fails for that file, change the "2022" in line 188 to "2023".